akeneo/pim-api-docs/content/guides/erp-connection/step1-who-is-your-connector-for.md

 Julia's needs will be to:
 1. Retrieve product information from the ERP
 2. Organize, enrich, translate product information in her PIM
-3. Export these PIM data to different final solutions (channels) such as an e-commerce website, a print solution, a mobile application...
+3. Export these PIM data to different channels such as an e-commerce website, a print solution, a mobile application...

 ### The product is initially created in the PIM